Rminsh/JalaliCalendar/PRIVACY_POLICY.md

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at contact@aseman.io.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to create an issue here.